 What is Lescol?

-Lescol (fluvastatin) belongs to a group of drugs called HMG CoA reductase inhibitors, or "statins."
-Fluvastatin reduces levels of "bad" cholesterol (low-density lipoprotein, or LDL) and triglycerides in the blood, while increasing levels of "good" cholesterol (high-density lipoprotein, or HDL).
+Lescol belongs to a group of drugs called HMG CoA reductase inhibitors, or "statins".
+Fluvastatin is used together with diet to lower blood levels of "bad" cholesterol (low-density lipoprotein, or LDL), to increase levels of "good" cholesterol (high-density lipoprotein, or HDL), and to lower triglycerides (a type of fat in the blood).

-Lescol is also used to lower the risk of heart complications in certain people with coronary artery disease.
-Fluvastatin is used in adults and children who are at least 10 years old.
+Lescol is also used to lower the risk of heart complications in certain people with coronary heart disease.

-Some medicines can cause unwanted or dangerous effects when used with fluvastatin.
+Some medicines can cause unwanted or dangerous effects when used with Lescol.
 Tell your doctor about all other medicines you use.

 Before taking this medicine